milos85vasic/damodred.com/Content/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 6.4.0 =
+* Added option to omit CSS generation
+* Moved option for CSS class names to section "Additional settings"
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

+= 6.3.1 =
+* Fixed missing "more" links at excerpts from excerpt fields
+* Fixed missing line break in the widget form

+= 6.3.0 =
+* Added option to show only sticky posts
+* Added option to print inline CSS instead of writing it in a file
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.8

+= 6.2.1 =
+* Fixed missing sticky posts in category filtered lists
+* Tested successfully with WordPress 4.9.7

+= 6.2 =
+* Added option for category names as links or not
+* Added subheadlines in the widget for a more comprehensive appereance
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend
+* Tested successfully with WordPress 4.9.5

+= 6.1 =
+* Added new filter hook 'rpwwt_the_excerpt' for manual excerpts
+* Removed sanitation of the widget title to allow HTML code as output
+* Tested successfully with WordPress 4.9.4

+= 6.0 =
+* Added option for custom category label
+* Improved recognition of first images in post contents (now considers domain relative paths and protocol relative paths)
+* Fixed missing deactivation of thumbnails in version 5.3
+* Revised checks of variables
+* Further refactoring to simplify code management
+* Updated *.pot file and translations
+* Updated screenshot of widget in the backend

+= 5.3 =
+* Added option to hide sticky posts
+* Changed excerpt filter from 'the_content' to 'the_excerpt'
+* Thorough refactoring to simplify code management
+* Updated *.pot file and translations
+* Tested successfully with WordPress 4.9.2

 = 5.2.2 =
 * Fixed missing feature opening links in excerpts in new windows